Clara Barton: Personal life and beliefs

+With regards to politics, Barton firmly supported President Lincoln and the Republican Party during the war.
+In 1863, she rebuffed a request from a Copperhead Democrat, T.W.
+Meighan, to denounce the Republican Party.
+In her letter to Meighan, Barton also stated, "I am a U.S. soldier you know [...] and, as I am a soldier, and not a statesman, I shall make no attempt at discussing political points with you."
+Further, she wrote that with regards to politics, "I am supposed to be profoundly ignorant."
+While the historian Stephen B. Oates reads these statements as ironic, this is disputed by Nina Silber (a historian of women in the Civil War era).
+Silber claims that "Clara Barton came to believe her job had very little to do with politics" and "emerged from the war more aware than ever of women's political weaknesses."
+While Oates labels Barton a "committed feminist", Silber compares her to other nurses such as Mary Ann Bickerdyke and Cornelia Hancock, who clung to patriarchal ideas of male hierarchical authority and the arrangement of "separate spheres" during the Civil War.
+Barton became a proponent of women's suffrage after conversing with her friend, Gage, on the topic.

+Barton was an admirer of the poetry of Lord Tennyson and Walter Scott.

 Clara Barton National Historic Site

 In 1975, the Clara Barton National Historic Site, located at 5801 Oxford Road, Glen Echo, Maryland, was established as a unit of the National Park Service at Barton's home, where she spent the last 15 years of her life.
 As the first National Historic Site dedicated to the accomplishments of a woman, it preserves the early history of the American Red Cross, since the home also served as an early headquarters of the organization.

 The National Park Service restored eleven rooms, including the Red Cross offices, the parlors, and Barton's bedroom.
 Visitors to the house were able to gain a sense of how Barton lived and worked.
 Guides led tourists through the three levels, emphasizing Barton's use of her unusual home.
 In October 2015 the site was closed for repairs and remained closed, due to the COVID-19 pandemic, through 2021.
 The house reopened to the public in 2022, although the second and third floors of the house remain closed, due to "structural concerns".

-The North Oxford, Massachusetts, house in which she was born is now also a museum.